rocky-linux/documentation/docs-style-guide/README.md

 * The recommended format for images is JPG.
 * If there's a lot going on in your screenshot, consider adding a couple of helpful arrows pointing at the things that matter.
 * Terminal commands are best put into a `code` element or block.
 If you must screenshot your terminal, make sure the text is big enough for people to easily see without zooming in.

-## The submission process

-Once you've written up your contribution to our docs, it's time to submit it for review.
-Here's the basic process:

-* [These steps are going to depend on our system.
-Basically, fork repo, add .md files, submit for review.
-Though maybe there might be a better place to put these instructions?]